manik-sethi/hallucination-circuits/README.md

 ### Reproducing our results

 > [!NOTE]
-> **TEMPLATE TODO**:
-> Keep these scripts up to date and run your experiments using them.
-> Do provide the W&B runs and trained models or update this section.
-> Delete this note when shipping.

 We provide scripts to reproduce our work in the `reproducibility-scripts/` directory.
 It has a README at its root describing which scripts reproduce which experiments.